Lake Muhlenberg

-Lake Muhlenberg (sometimes called Muhlenberg Lake) is a lake in Cedar Creek Park located in Allentown, Pennsylvania.
+Lake Muhlenberg, sometimes called Muhlenberg Lake, is a lake in Cedar Creek Park located in Allentown, Pennsylvania.

 Overview

 The lake is so-named due to its proximity to Muhlenberg College, which was named for Henry Muhlenberg, the patriarch of the Lutheran Church in the United States.
-The lake is situated in Cedar Creek Park and is part Allentown's park system.
+The lake is situated in Cedar Creek Park and is part of Allentown's park system.
 Lake Muhlenberg is stocked for fishing and is a refuge for many ducks and Canada geese.
 Cedar Creek flows into and out of the lake.